Sean St Ledger: International career

-Born and raised in England, St Ledger is eligible to play for the Republic of Ireland because his grandparents are both from Carlow.
+Born and raised in England, St Ledger was eligible to play for the Republic of Ireland because his grandparents are both from Carlow.
 Shortly after joining Preston, St Ledger was called up by Manager Steve Staunton, which he described as "it doesn't get any better than this."

 After being called up by newly appointed Manager Giovanni Trapattoni, He made his debut in a friendly against Nigeria at Craven Cottage on 29 May 2009, and played his first competitive match a week later, a 1–1 draw away to Bulgaria in a qualifying game for the 2010 FIFA World Cup.
 St Ledger scored his first goal for Ireland in a 2–2 with Italy at Croke Park, Dublin, in a FIFA World Cup qualifier in October 2009.
 The goal gave Ireland a late lead against the World Champions and was almost St Ledger's "Ray Houghton" moment, guaranteeing him iconic status in only his sixth appearance, only for Alberto Gilardino to score an even later equaliser for the Italians.

 On 12 October 2010, St Ledger scored his second goal for Ireland in a UEFA Euro 2012 qualifier against Slovakia which finished 1–1.

 On 10 June 2012, he scored his third international goal against Croatia in Ireland's first group stage game at UEFA Euro 2012.
 His header was the equaliser to make the score 1–1 after Ireland had fallen behind in the first half, though they lost the game 3–1.
 It turned out to be the team's only goal of the competition, as they exited the group stage with three defeats from three games and 9 goals conceded.